vorsanigo/ML_project/README.md

 * `transform.py` which is used for _data augmentation_.
 As a matter of fact, here different functions are implmented  to normalize, randomly crop, rotate, zoom, shift and flip the images during the _training phase_.
-These transformations should helpful to better train the _autoencoder_.
+These transformations should helpful to better train the models.

 * `create_folders.py` is un additional file that has been used to create a different sub_folder for each subject in the `ukbench`.
 This data set consists of 1000 images for 250 different objects (so, each objsect has 4 different images).